Episode #89

 Your institution (the “container” through which you do your scholarly work) helps you get your work out into the world, but your career is about your work and your contribution.
 When your institution refuses to pay for professional development, it can be infuriating, frustrating, deflating…especially if you’re over-working and give them all of those precious extra hours of your life.

 You may have (understandably) developed an attitude of “I just won’t do anything they don’t pay for”.
 But don’t forget!
 Your career belongs to you.
 Your personal and professional development belong to you.
 And just like with publications, learning, growth and connections you make enrich your career and come with you wherever you go.
-Professional development programs like my Amplify program can even teach you how to cut down overwork and create a regular workweek, which means you are essentially giving yourself a raise.
+Professional development programs like my Navigate program can even teach you how to cut down overwork and create a regular workweek, which means you are essentially giving yourself a raise.
 You and your career are worth it!

 Taking the Next Steps